eoghankealy/excel_project_retail_store_sales/README.md

 ## 📊 Dashboard Insights
 ![Dashboard Preview](Dashboard/dashboard_screenshot.png)

-- Butchers: Highest earning category but trending down
+- Butchers: Highest earning category but trending down.
+Qrt 1 2022 €20,999.50  Qrt 1 2024 €16,346.00.
+Yearly revenue down from €79,395.50 in 2022 to €66,067.50 in 2024, a drop of 16.78 %

-- Beverages: Growing steadily
+- Beverages: Growing steadily  Qrt 1 2022 €16,734 Qrt 1 2024 €17,543.
+Yearly revenue up from €63,555 in 2022 to €74,205.50  an increase of 16.76%

-- In general the revenue is relatively equally  spread throughout the Categories,  Items and time periods
+- In general the revenue is relatively equally  spread throughout the Categories,  Items and time periods.
+The  highest revenue category is  Butchers with €208,118,00 while the lowest revenue category Milk Products has €180,112, a  percetage difference  of 13.5%

-- Sales are also equally spread throughout the different payment options and whether the sale is online or instore
+- Sales are also equally spread throughout the different payment options and whether the sale is online or instore.

 ## 💡 Key Takeaways